vstinner/vstinner.github.io/content/analysis_python_performance_issue.rst

    :alt: call_method microbenchmark

-The graphic shows the performance of the ``call_method`` microbenchmark between March 2016 and December 2016 on the ``default`` branch of CPython.
+The graphic shows the performance of the ``call_method`` microbenchmark between Feb 29, 2016 and November 17, 2016 on the ``default`` branch of CPython.
 The average is around 17.2 ms, whereas the peak is at 29.0 ms: **68% slower**!